 Virginia, Maryland and the District of Columbia are among the minority of jurisdictions in the U.S. where the law bars a recovery of compensation for injuries if the person making the claim can be shown to have been even slightly at fault in causing the accident.
 This is called the contributory negligence rule, and insurance companies often try to defend slip and fall claims by contending that the injured person should have used greater care to see and avoid the hazardous area where the accident occurred.

 If you are injured as a result of dangerous condition on another's property, you should have the dangerous are or condition photographed as soon as possible.
 You should also obtain the name and contact information of any witnesses to your accident or the dangerous condition causing the injury, and promptly report the injury and dangerous condition to the owner/occupier of the premises where the accident occurred.

 The insurance company for the property where an accident occurred may try to quickly contact anyone injured as a result of the accident, in an effort to obtain a recorded description of the accident and injuries sustained, and to attempt to settle any claims for far below fair value, before the injured person has consulted a lawyer.
 It is always a bad idea for a person in a premises liability or other accident to talk to the insurance company for the property owner or occupier before they consult with a knowledgeable personal injury attorney.

 Mr. Ackerman has successfully represented slip and fall victims with severe brain injuries and bone fractures, as well as those who have sustained less severe injuries.
-If you have been injured as a result of another’s dangerous premises, please call or email Ackerman & Falcon for a free, no-obligation consultation.
+If you have been injured as a result of another's dangerous premises, please call us today at 703-288-1400 or contact Ackerman & Falcon online for a free, no-obligation consultation.